-- If a region code warning appears when you are using the DVD player, it could be that the DVD-ROM you are trying to play is incompatible with the DVD-ROM drive on your notebook.
-The region code is listed on the packaging of the disc. - ☐ Change the resolution under Display in the Control Panel to a lower resolution. - If you see a picture but cannot hear any sound, check all of the following: - ☐ Make sure the mute setting is off on your DVD player software. - Check the master volume setting of the Volume Control.
-If you have connected speakers externally, check the volume settings of your computer speakers and check the connections between your speakers and the computer. - In the Device Manager, check that the correct drivers are installed properly.
+Clean the disc with an appropriate cleaner.
+Moisture condensation may have occurred.
+Do not use the computer for at least 1 hour before turning it on. l c annot play a DVD-ROM If a region code warning appears when you are using the DVD player, it could be that the DVD-ROM you are trying to play is incompatible with the DVD-ROM drive on your notebook.
+The region code is listed

+- on the packaging of the disc.

+Change the resolution settings in the Control Panel Display to a lower resolution. - If you see a picture but cannot hear any sound, check all of the following: - ☐ Make sure the mute setting is off on your DVD player. - Check the master volume setting of the Volume Control.
+If you have connected speakers externally, check the volume settings of your computer speakers and check the connections between your speakers and the computer. - □ In the Device Manager, check that the correct drivers are installed properly.
 To display the Device Manager, click Start, and select Control Panel.
 Double-click the System icon.
-On the Hardware tab, click the Device Manager button. - ☐ A dirty or damaged disc may cause the computer to 'hang' while it tries to read the disc.
-If necessary, reboot the computer, remove the disc and then check that it is not dirty or damaged. - Check your PG (Parental Guidance) in the DVD software as this might be preventing certain DVDs when it is activated. - 🔼 On your computer, the default DVD region code is 2.
-Do not change this setting using the Region Code Change function in Windows®, or using any other software applications.
+On the Hardware tab, click the Device Manager button. - □ A dirty or damaged disc may cause the computer to 'hang' while it tries to read the disc.
+If necessary, reboot the computer, remove the disc and then check that it is not dirty or damaged. - On your computer, the default DVD region code is 2.
+Do not change this setting using the Region Code Change function in Windows[®], or using any other software applications.
 System malfunctions originating from the user changing the DVD region code, are beyond the scope of your warranty and will result in service charges for repair.